MIE Senior Capstone Design

-- ME/ECE Collaborative Senior Design Projects: Teams of two ME students will be paired with two Electrical and Computer Engineering (ECE) students to develop a student concept project.
+- ME/ECE Collaborative Senior Capstone Design: Teams of two ME students will be paired with two Electrical and Computer Engineering (ECE) students to develop a student concept project.
 Note that ECE teams start forming in March of their junior year.
 ME students selecting this option will complete ECE 415 and 416 during their senior year in lieu of MIE 415 (ECE 415 will satisfy a ME technical elective – the only one permitted outside of MIE courses).

-- ME/Nursing Collaborative Senior Design Projects: Teams of four ME students will be paired with a Nursing student to develop assistive technology.
+- ME/Nursing Collaborative Senior Capstone Design: Teams of four ME students will be paired with a Nursing student to develop assistive technology.
 Students will work with clients to identify issues they face and develop engineering solutions to mitigate them.
 Teams will work with clients who live in the area and will be required to travel to their location.
 Prof. Cynthia Jacelon in nursing will also co-advise the team along with the course instructors.

 - ME Semester-Long Industry Sponsored: Companies have sponsored senior design projects relevant to their business.
 For these projects, students will work directly with a technical contact at the company to develop an engineering solution to their problem.
 Students will be expected to be in regular contact with the industry sponsor and present their progress throughout the semester.
 Travel within MA or CT maybe required for some projects.